 - Questions to Ask Your Surgeon About Breast Reconstruction

-- Satisfaction with Your Results
+- Satisfaction With Breast Reconstruction Results

-The medical experts for Reconstruction are:
+The medical experts for Breast Reconstruction are:

 - Robert Allen, M.D., plastic surgeon, founder of The Center for Microsurgical Breast Reconstruction and the Group for the Advancement of Breast Reconstruction; clinical professor of plastic surgery at NYU Medical Center, Medical University of South Carolina, and LSU Health Sciences Center